 As common as divorce is among younger people, divorces among older couples have also become more prevalent in recent years.
 According to the Pew Research Center, divorce rates among couples over age 50 have doubled since the 1990s.
 For those aged 65 and up, the rates have tripled.
 Some refer to this phenomenon as “late-life

-- How to Create a Co-Parenting Planby Tenn And Tenn on December 3, 2019 at 3:49 pm
+- What Happens to the Adoption Process During a Divorce?by Tenn And Tenn on December 23, 2021 at 12:00 pm

 - You and Your Ex Profoundly Disagree about Vaccinating Your Kids for COVID: Who Gets to Decide?by Tenn And Tenn on August 30, 2021 at 3:33 pm